zawette/linux-notes/vim.md

 	+ U to unstage
 	+ cc to commit
 	+ dv to resolve conflit
+	+ to keep our version of a file during a conflict press X on staged the staged file to choose "ours" then press s on the unstaged file
 + during conflit resolving (dv)
 	+ \<leader>g\<right> accept right side during merge ( the side we merge from )
 	+ \<leader>g\<left> accept left side during merge